gdoyle87/COMP2801/docs/midterm.md

 } Card;
 ```

-This eliminates the need to repeat `struct` every time.

 !!! warning

     Do not declare variables in the same line when using this form.
     If you need variables too, use a standard `struct` definition followed by a separate `typedef`.

 ---
 ## Unions

 A **union** is a derived data type similar to a `struct`, but unlike structures,